OPERA PROGRAMS BERLIN

 ADAM CIOFFARI

-Also an active bass-baritone, Cioffari has been praised for his evocative performances, from his “zesty” (Opera News) Elviro in Houston Grand Opera’s Xerxes to his “sneering” (Washington Classical Review) Tom in Un Ballo in Maschera with Maryland Lyric Opera.
+As a bass-baritone, Cioffari has been praised for his evocative performances, from his “zesty” (Opera News) Elviro in Houston Grand Opera’s Xerxes to his “sneering” (Washington Classical Review) Tom in Un Ballo in Maschera with Maryland Lyric Opera.
 In 2022, he made his debut with New York City Opera in the world-premiere of Ricky Ian Gordon's The Garden of the Finzi Continis.
 Recently, he played Capulet in Roméo et Juliette at Central City Opera, Fasolt in Das Rheingold with Dayton Opera and Leporello in Don Giovanni with Opera in Williamsburg.
 In concert, he recently performed in Handel's Messiah and Mozart’s Requiem with the Columbus Symphony Orchestra, and in Verdi's Requiem and Beethoven's Ninth Symphony with the Arkansas Symphony.

 Cioffari’s other role credits include the Commentator in the world premiere of Derrick Wang’s Scalia/Ginsburg at the Castleton Festival, the Musiklehrer (Ariadne auf Naxos) at the Glimmerglass Festival, Papageno (Die Zauberflöte) at Teatro Municipal de Santiago, Colline (La bohème) with Knoxville Opera, the title role in Le nozze di Figaro with Opera Columbus, Judge Turpin in Sweeney Todd with Pittsburgh Festival Opera, and Masetto (Don Giovanni) with Austin Opera.
 He has also performed with the Los Angeles Philharmonic, Theatre Capitole de Toulouse, Staatsoper Stuttgart, and Komische Oper Berlin.